AdobeDocs/id-service.en/help/introduction/about-id-service.md

 * Creates a common key or ID which can be used to link profiles and identities.
 * Uniquely identifies a device across multiple solutions.
-* Sets a first-party cookie in customer’s domain to ensure tracking on same domain.
+* Sets a first-party cookie in customer's domain to ensure tracking on same domain.
 See [Experience Cloud](../introduction/cookies.md).
 * Receives aliases and ID mappings from [!DNL Experience Cloud] customers and partners.
 * Manages ID synchronization within the [!DNL Experience Cloud].
 * Supports ID synchronization with different third-parties across the ad tech ecosystem.